bsiever/microbit-makecode-extensions/index.md

 hide_footer: true

 ---

-## Experience and Extensions
+## Intro

 This is a summary of my experiences writing extensions for the micro:bit.
 I've really enjoyed contributing to the micro:bit community for a variety of reasons:

 * I think the platform is  fantastic.
 It's a cheap, powerful tool to make computing and "making" more accessible.
 * Extensions can be technically challenging, but they have a small scope.
 This combination allows me to use my technical skills to provide useful things in a way that fits my limited free time.

+## My Extensions

-I've written now written three official extensions and one "un-official" extensions.
+I've written three official extensions and one un-official extensions.
 Each has had different challenges and improved my ability to work with the platform

 ### Time & Date

 [Time & Date](https://makecode.microbit.org/pkg/bsiever/microbit-pxt-timeanddate) provides a software based real-time clock.
 This extension required a deep understanding of the micro:bit's underlying clocks and run-time.
-Designing the blocks required careful consideration of semantics needed to work with "time" in a block-based language.
+Designing the blocks required careful consideration of semantics needed to work with time in a block-based language.

 ### DSTemp

-[DSTemp](https://makecode.microbit.org/pkg/bsiever/microbit-dstemp) provides support for the Dallas Semiconductor (no Maxim) 18B20 temperature sensor.
-This was developed to support science curricular materials for [WashU](https://wustl.edu/)'s [Institute for School Partnership](https://schoolpartnership.wustl.edu/).
+[DSTemp](https://makecode.microbit.org/pkg/bsiever/microbit-dstemp) provides support for the Dallas Semiconductor (now Maxim) 18B20 temperature sensor.
+This was created for [WashU](https://wustl.edu/)'s [Institute for School Partnership](https://schoolpartnership.wustl.edu/)(ISP), which developed science curricular materials that require recording temperature over time.

+This [Video Overview](https://vimeo.com/445128371) shows an experiment using the extension and two sensors.
+Here's the guide for teachers developed by the ISP: [mySci Extensions](https://docs.google.com/presentation/d/1CIyQK71pNGHjf5gfHqg3yD-sWP0rnXZlt6-MK9j_ISk/edit#slide=id.g5475e6f318_0_0)

 The 18B20 has a unique serial protocol and requires precise timing.
 This required a fair amount of low-level testing/debugging.

-This [Video Overview](https://vimeo.com/445128371) shows an experiment using the extension and sensors.
-Here's the guide for teachers: [mySci Extensions](https://docs.google.com/presentation/d/1CIyQK71pNGHjf5gfHqg3yD-sWP0rnXZlt6-MK9j_ISk/edit#slide=id.g5475e6f318_0_0)

 I also made a [PCB carrier](https://github.com/bsiever/DS18B20Carrier) board to make it classroom-friendly:<br />![Carrier Board](https://github.com/bsiever/DS18B20Carrier/blob/main/ConnectedToMB.JPG?raw=true){: width="250" }